portablestew/key-commune/README.md

 Key Commune is a proxy server that automatically manages a shared pool of API keys.
 It provides improved availability and financial isolation.
 1. A caller joins the "commune" by making a valid request with a valid API key.
 This key must uniquely identify the caller.
 2. The call is proxied through.
 On success, the key is considered valid and added to the communal pool.
-3. Each caller continues to make requests using *their own* API key, but each request is load balanced to use another API key from the pool.
+3. Each caller continues to make requests using *their own* API key, but each request is load balanced to use a random API key from the pool.

 ## Use cases
 - **Capacity sharing with isolation**: Share underlying API capacity across different customer keys while limiting the impact of noisy neighbors
 - **Production redundancy**: Use multiple production keys for load balancing and automatic failover when primary accounts hit limits
 - **Traffic spike handling**: Allow requests to utilize capacity across multiple accounts during high-demand periods without manual intervention
 - **Seamless key migration**: Gradually transition from one set of API keys to another (e.g., scaling up production capacity) without service disruption
+- **Traffic anonymity**: An individual's sequence of calls may be harder to track when spread across a pool of keys.

 ## Features